ryerex1/ryerex1/README.md

 - 👋 Hi, I’m @ryerex1
 - 👀 I’m interested in disruptive innovation, and right now crypto has caught my fancy.
-- 🌱 I’m currently learning more about blockchain, listening to podcasts nonstop and learning how to code basic stuff behind it.
+- 🌱 I really enjoy coding in VBA.
+I’m also currently learning more about blockchain.
-- 💞️ I’m looking to collaborate on any beginner projects related to crypto.
+- 💞️ I’m looking to collaborate on any beginner projects.
-- 📫 How to reach me: reillyxu@gmail.com // Student account: rx2190@columbia.edu
+- 📫 How to reach me: reillyxu@gmail.com

 <!---
 ryerex1/ryerex1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.